U.S. Agent: S.T.A.R.S.

-At this point Captain America (Steve Rogers), who had been revealed to be the S.H.I.E.L.D envoy responsible for collecting the parasites, along with Kali Vries, burst into the meeting between U.S. Agent and the Power Broker.
-Power Broker places a parasite on the neck of Senator Warkovsky intent upon influencing his address to the International assemblage of Heads of State, but is interrupted by U.S. Agent who is subsequently assaulted by Captain America intent upon stopping him.
-The two battle with neither of them able to gain the upper hand.
-Meanwhile, Vries is captured by the Power Broker who reveals that he had been attacked and left for dead by aliens during the 'Maximum Security' crisis at which point, barely alive, he had become the host for an alien which produced the mind-controlling parasites, subsequently attempting to expand its control by infecting influential individuals.
+At this point, Captain America (Steve Rogers), who had been revealed to be the S.H.I.E.L.D. envoy responsible for collecting the parasites, along with Kali Vries, burst into the meeting between U.S. Agent and the Power Broker.
+Power Broker places a parasite on the neck of Senator Warkovsky, intent upon influencing his address to the international assemblage of heads of state, but is interrupted by U.S. Agent, who is subsequently assaulted by Captain America, intent upon stopping him.
+The two battle, with neither of them able to gain the upper hand.
+Meanwhile, Vries is captured by the Power Broker, who reveals that he had been attacked and left for dead by aliens during the 'Maximum Security' crisis, at which point, barely alive, he had become the host for an alien which produced the mind-controlling parasites, subsequently attempting to expand its control by infecting influential individuals.
 Power Broker then infects Vries with a parasite.
-Eventually Agent manages to escape Captain Americas attentions long enough to reveal the presence of the parasite on Senator Warkovsky's neck and removes it with his energy baton.
-Together Cap and Agent fight off the crowd of V.I.P's (also apparently under the control of the Power Broker), escaping and then teaming up to restrain both Power Broker and Vries and removing the parasites from each of them.
-Dum Dum Dugan then appears on the scene to inform U.S. Agent that Vries, far from being a traitor, was actually a deep cover agent acting on behalf of S.H.I.E.L.D with the intention of gaining Senator Warkovsky's confidence and discovering who was using the parasites and attempting to take the mother-parasite into custody for study and as evidence.
-Agent destroys the specimen and then speculates that he didn't believe it to be alien at all but rather a product of a government genetics lab that went wrong.
+Eventually, Agent manages to escape Captain America's attention long enough to reveal the presence of the parasite on Senator Warkovsky's neck and removes it with his energy baton.
+Together, Cap and Agent fight off the crowd of V.I.P.s (also apparently under the control of the Power Broker), escaping and then teaming up to restrain both Power Broker and Vries and removing the parasites from each of them.
+Dum Dum Dugan then appears on the scene to inform U.S. Agent that Vries, far from being a traitor, was actually a deep cover agent acting on behalf of S.H.I.E.L.D. with the intention of gaining Senator Warkovsky's confidence and discovering who was using the parasites and attempting to take the mother-parasite into custody for study and as evidence.
+Agent destroys the specimen and then speculates that he did not believe it to be alien at all but rather a product of a government genetics lab that went wrong.
 Dugan is suspicious by his silence and shocked when Captain America indicates that he believes U.S. Agent's accusation.
 U.S. Agent is later seen deep in thought, looking at a photo of himself and Vries during better times and reading a letter of apology from her for her deceptions.
 He later burns the photo before running out of his room after being informed that there is an assignment for him, declaring "I love this job!"